lavanon/ChrisAbrantes.github.io/README.md

 Hi!

-I hope that you gius can use this well!
+I hope that you peeps can use this well!

 If you see anything that looks weird, please give me a heads up!